FirelyTeam/firely-docs-firely-net-sdk/model/readonlydictionary.rst

 	// since the underlying type is of course a FhirBoolean you could also do:
 	FhirBoolean active = (FhirBoolean)activeDict;

-Note that, in contrast to the Json serialization of FHIR, resources will not additional magic `resourceType` entry in their dictionary.
+Note that, in contrast to the Json serialization of FHIR, resources will not contain additional magic `resourceType` entry in their dictionary.

 Datatypes come in two flavours in FHIR: complex datatypes (and their sub-type, the anonymous backbone types like ``Patient.ContactComponent``) and primitives.
 In FHIR, even primitives are complex since they not only contain a primitive value, but also possibly an ``extension`` and/or an ``id``.
 All datatypes are represented as a normal nested ``IReadOnlyDictionary``, but the primitives have two additional features.
-First off, the dictionary for a FHIR primitive has a key ``value`` that contain the actual .NET primitive for the vlaue of a FHIR primitive (see the table below for details).
-Additionally, these FHIR primitives all implement ``IFhirPrimitive``, and interface that contains a property ``ObjectValue`` of type ``object``.
+First off, the dictionary for a FHIR primitive has a key ``value`` that contain the actual .NET primitive for the value of a FHIR primitive (see the table below for details).
+Additionally, these FHIR primitives all implement ``IFhirPrimitive``, an interface that contains a property ``ObjectValue`` of type ``object``.
 This property can be used to retrieve the .NET-based primitive value of the FHIR primitive as well:

 .. code-block:: csharp